souvikbaruah/CNN-Model-Detecting-Liveness-of-Fingerprint-using-Deep-Learning-/README.md

 _Fig.
 1.2 Categories of Machine Learning_

 **1.3.1) Supervised Learning:** Machine Learning can be considered as a basic human nature.
 We learn from examples.
 In a supervised learning procedure, some labelled data are fed to the computer as examples.
 These input data are called training data.
-Each training example has a few inputs and a desired output.

-Through iterative optimization of an objective function, a supervised learning algorithm learns

-a function that can be used to predict the output associated with a new input which is not a part of the training data.
+Each training example has a few inputs and a desired output.Through iterative optimization of an objective function, a supervised learning algorithm learns a function that can be used to predict the output associated with a new input which is not a part of the training data.
 It has two types:

 **1.3.1.A) Regression:** A regression model is when the output is a continuous value, such as salary or weight.
 Many alternative models may be used, but the simplest is the statistical regression.
 It tries to suit data with the simplest hyper-plane which fits through the points.
 In simple language, the algorithm sets up a mathematical relation between the training data and the desired output.
 Then it predicts the output from a new input.